OffCourse/bots-with-an-attitude/README.md

    yarn build
    ```

-2. Make sure you register your app with the slack events api and update the
+2. Make sure you register your app with the slack events api (listen at least for these
+   three events: ["message.channels", "message.groups", "message.im"]) and update the
    /packages/protobot/.env.sample with your credentials and save it as .env.
    Instructions can be found [here](https://bottender.js.org/docs/channel-slack-setup)